DanTappan/VISCA-Game-Controller/README.md

 Specifically, any VISCA command received on port 10000 will be forwarded to the current camera, and the camera's response will be forwarded back.

-This allows Companion to provide functions beyond those supported by the buttons on the current Game Controller or Joystick.
+This allows Companion to implement VISCA control functions beyond those supported by the buttons on the current Game Controller or Joystick.

 ## User Defined Controllers